Scientology and religious groups: Church of England

-The Church of England complained in March 2003 to the Advertising Standards Authority about the Church's advertising poster promoting Narconon—the drug rehabilitation program based on the works of L. Ron Hubbard.
-The poster claimed "250,000 people salvaged from drugs."
+The Church of England complained in March 2003 to the Advertising Standards Authority (ASA) about the Church's advertising poster promoting Narconon—the drug rehabilitation program based on the works of L. Ron Hubbard.
+The poster claimed "250,000 people salvaged from drugs".
 The Church of England Diocese of Birmingham challenged the claim.
-Upholding the complaint, the ASA considered that, "without clarification, readers were likely to interpret the claim '250,000 people salvaged from drugs' to mean that 250,000 people had stopped being dependent on street or prescription drugs because of Scientology.
-The Authority "accepted that more than 250,000 people had undertaken the Church's Drug Purification and Drug Rundown programs, which were designed to free people from the effects of taking drugs," but "the Authority understood that, within Scientology, the concept of 'drug use' referred to a variety of behaviors that ranged from heavy use of street drugs to occasional ingestion of alcohol or prescription medicines and exposure to chemical toxins."
+Upholding the complaint, the ASA considered that, "without clarification, readers were likely to interpret the claim '250,000 people salvaged from drugs' to mean that 250,000 people had stopped being dependent on street or prescription drugs because of Scientology".
+The Authority "accepted that more than 250,000 people had undertaken the Church's Drug Purification and Drug Rundown programmes, which were designed to free people from the effects of taking drugs", but "the Authority understood that, within Scientology, the concept of 'drug use' referred to a variety of behaviors that ranged from heavy use of street drugs to occasional ingestion of alcohol or prescription medicines and exposure to chemical toxins".

 The Diocese of Birmingham objected to Scientology using space in the community centre allotted for religious use.
-The Diocese pointed out that Scientology does not have religious status in the UK: "Scientology has rightly been refused recognition as a religion by the UK Charity Commissioners" in the words of a Diocese spokesman.
-The Diocese also stated that Scientology is "as much a religion as a dog is a vegetable."
+The Diocese spokesman pointed out that Scientology does not have religious status in the UK: "Scientology has rightly been refused recognition as a religion by the UK Charity Commissioners", and that Scientology is "as much a religion as a dog is a vegetable".